 Croatian Food – Discovering the delicious food of Croatia

-As a tiny country nestled on the beautiful Adriatic coast, the diversity of Croatian food is hard to match anywhere in the world.
+As a tiny country nestled on the beautiful Adriatic coast, the diversity of traditional Croatian cuisine is hard to match anywhere in the world.
 More impressively Croatia now boasts 7 Michelin stars with more restaurants being considered for the exclusive guide each year.

-The influences on the food of Croatia come from its geography and the resulting agriculture and cuisines adopted from the various occupiers of the region over the centuries.
+The influences on authentic Croatian food come from its geography and the resulting agriculture and cuisines adopted by the various occupiers of the region over the centuries.

-Vegetarian food of Croatia can be hard to come by but the country is rapidly changing and there are a wide variety of vegetarian dishes to choose from but check first as some may be cooked with chicken broth or other meats.
+Vegetarian food in Croatia can be hard to come by but the country is rapidly changing and there are a wide variety of vegetarian dishes to choose from check first as some may be cooked with chicken broth or other meats.

 With its stunning location on the Adriatic and over 1000 islands, you will find every kind of seafood you could hope for.
 From squid to prawns and fish are pulled from the sea every day.
 Ston near Dubrovnik is the home of some of the finest oysters that can be harvested.

-If you are looking for traditional Croatian food recipes check out the Visit Croatia site.
+If you are looking for traditional Croatian recipes check out the Visit Croatia site.

 Facts about Croatian Food Culture

 - Croatia produces some of the best salt in the world and the salt pans on Pag Island are mentioned in the 10th century.